samerlahoud/tutorial-lpwan-iot/ICT-18/LPWAN-IoT-tutorial-v1.md

 - Operates in license-free bands all around the world
     - 433, 868 (EU), 915 MHz
-- Spectrum regulation for EU (including Lebanon)
+- Spectrum regulation for EU
     - Transmit power (EIRP) is limited to 14 dBm (25 mW)
     - 1% per sub-band duty-cycle limitation
 - Receiver sensitivity: -142 dBm